Cover Image for 6 Money Traps to Avoid in Your 30s: Essential Financial Tips

 That doesn’t mean you have to.

 Everyone wants a little entertainment now and then, but you should still budget for it.
 Give yourself a little room to spend on the things you really want to do, and keep it under control.
-You’ll enjoy the break all the more for the effort.
+By setting clear budgets and distinguishing between wants and needs, you can enjoy social activities without compromising your financial future.

 4. Having an Expensive Significant Other or Friends